sergelogvinov/proxmox-cloud-controller-manager/README.md

 		proxmox-cloud-controller-manager charts/proxmox-cloud-controller-manager
 ```

-More options can find [here](charts/proxmox-cloud-controller-manager)
+More options you can find [here](charts/proxmox-cloud-controller-manager)

 ## Contributing